richardgaywood/blog/paydata.org/content/setting/cyberpunk/cyberpunk_tech_level_tweaks.md

 Nanotech is in its infancy.
 It can do two things well:

 1. **Very simple tasks in complex environments**.
 An example of this is cyberware implantation, where nanobots carry out minimally-intrusive installation of subdermal wiring and splicing of technology onto nerve shunts.
 Viewed from a nanotech scale, these are relatively large pieces of engineering.
 2. **Complex tasks in very simple environments**.
 An example of this is orbital factories that produce nanosteel, aerogels, exotic carbon matrices, and other materials in hard vacuum / microgravity conditions.

-These nanobots cannot be used on Earth, as they cannot deal with any environmental complications while nudging carbon atoms accurately into place inside a molecular iron lattice.
+All bar the very simplest of nanomaterials cannot be constructed on Earth.
+The nanobots cannot deal with any environmental complications while nudging atoms accurately into place.
+As orbital factories remain hideously expensive, manufacturing of nanomaterials is something the very largest megacorps keep a ruthless monopoly on.

-Most nanomaterials cannot be constructed on Earth.
-Nanobots cannot achieve precision tasks inside the complex environment of the human body; nanoware does not exist.
+Nanobots also cannot achieve precision tasks inside the complex environment of the human body; "nanoware" is theorised about but does not practically exist.

 Nanobots are expensive to produce and are totally tailored to one very narrow task; there are no "general purpose" or programmable nanobots.
 Desktop nanoforges are not a thing.

-(NB: "nanotech" is a misnomer.
+(NB: "nanotech" is an in-universe misnomer.
 The 'bots that carry out the procedures are built on the scale of hundreds of nanometers and operate on material on a scale of, at best, tens-of-nanometers.)